zomops/CWP/README.md

 # COMMUNITY WEBSITE PROJECT

-A project based on a community website made by contributers.
+A project based on a community website made by humans.

 This project was inspiried by https://hacktoberfest.digitalocean.com/